lily-brewis/digital-writing-folio/exercises.md

 and contexts provided by the stand-alone or networked computer.'

-Some attributes of the stand-alone or networked computer that contribute to electronic literature's identity are features like graphics and images, colours, animation, audio, coding and programming, interactivity, and a host of other qualitites, manhy of which are exclusive to literature created electronically.
+Some attributes of the stand-alone or networked computer that contribute to electronic literature's identity are features like graphics and images, colours, animation, audio, coding and programming, interactivity, and a host of other qualitites, many of which are exclusive to literature created electronically.